 Take this graphic kitchen, featuring a blend of Field Tile and Dot Dash 7 from the Block Shop x Fireclay collection, where playful energy thrums under the surface of a serene grey-and-white scheme.

 The bathroom below proves that pastel colors can be just as impactful as their vivid counterparts with help from Block Shop x Fireclay’s Squiggle Tile.

 Rae Rockwell had fun playing with our Dot Dash pattern in her Jellystone Lodge, leading to an unforgettable fireplace hearth that looks good and is made for good!

 If you prefer something less graphic and more soothing, the Roundabout tiles from Block Shop x Fireclay will be right up your alley.
 The spa bathroom below features rounded corners and lines that wind down the shower wall and across the floor to create a state of tranquility.

 Go for it!

-This bold bathroom's two patterns are tied together by a unifying color.
-If you're going for a lot of pattern, a visual break of a painted white or subtle colored wall can be grounding for the space:
+This bold bathroom's 90-degree herringbone walls are tied together by a unifying pink color scheme.
+If you're going for a lot of pattern, a visual break of a neutral tile like this floor can be grounding for the space.

-Want to play with patterns but aren't sure how?
-Simply call, chat or fill out our Design Assistance form and one of our talented Design Consultants will be in touch shortly to help you design your perfect pattern.
+Want to play with patterns but aren't sure where to start?
+Fill out the simple form below and one of our talented Design Consultants will be in touch shortly to help you design your perfect pattern.